Where to stay in Honduras?

 Budget travel and long stays

-To keep costs down, opt for guesthouses, simple hotels, and accommodation slightly away from the most popular areas.
+To keep costs down, opt for guesthouses, simple hotels, and accommodations slightly away from the most popular areas.
 Booking early is very helpful, especially during peak travel seasons.
-Finally, limiting transfers and staying longer in one place helps avoid hidden costs and saves time.
+Finally, limiting transfers and staying longer in one place helps you avoid hidden costs and saves time.

 To give you a clear overview, here are the main tourist areas worth considering when choosing where to stay in Honduras.
 As you might expect, the islands are ideal for enjoying the sea and the reef, while the mainland allows you to add cultural and nature-focused stops with a more local and authentic feel.